alexanderjkslfj/queryObserver/README.md

 # queryObserver
 Tiny Javascript library to easily create an observer watching for new elements matching a css selector.

 Its intended use is for userscripts.
 If a site you write a script for dynamically adds elements it can be tempting to simply use a timeout to select the dynamically added elements.
-This library offers a non-invasive method to listen for dynamically added elements using a MutationObserver.
+This library offers non-invasive methods to listen for dynamically added elements using a MutationObserver.

 ## Usage
 ```javascript